airdrop-cmd/CODEX/README.md

 Clone the repository:

 git clone https://github.com/airdrop-cmd/CODEX.git

-Prepare the input files in the project root:
+email.txt — list of email addresses (one per line)

-email.txt — list of email addresses (one per line) proxies.txt — list of proxies (IP:PORT or USERNAME:PASS@IP:PORT)
+proxies.txt — list of proxies (IP:PORT or USERNAME:PASS@IP:PORT)

 Run the script: